cryptosubh/blog/_drafts/Linux-Vocab.md

   perform arithmetic by expansion using the following form: $((expression)). only supports integers.
   * *brace expansion*
   * *parameter expansion*
-  substitute the value of a variable for the variable's name.  syntax: $VARIABLE.
+  substitute the value of a variable for the variable's name.
+Example: $VARIABLE.
   * *command substitution*
-  allows us to use the output of a command as an expansion
+  substitute the output of a command as an expansion.
+Example: $(which cp).
+Older syntax: `which cp`
 * **word splitting**
 Process by which the shell removes extra white space - treats all spaces, tabs, and newlines as the same delimiter
 * **quoting**